tenth10th/wordle-assist/README.md

 * Yellow letters effectively tell us two things: 1> The yellow letter must appear somewhere in the secret word, and 2> The yellow letter must NOT appear in the position it currently has in the guess...

+## Initial Implementation

+The `index.js` file can load the initial list of 5,787 five-letter words, and has a spot indicated (on line 12) where you could apply filtering based on feedback from a game of Wordle.
+(You could hardcode that data, or define it in a constant in the file, or even write a parser to accept it on the command line!)

+Running `node index.js` will initially load the words, count them, and print them, followed by a summary.

+I recommend sites like [Wordle History](https://lookleft.github.io/wordle-history/?challenge=23) as a source of additional (past) Wordle games to test your code against, though be prepared to find a new one in the event that they are taken down by lawsuits...